 Pupils can be sponsored by family and friends to take part in Buddy's Key Challenge.
-Families can raise money via JustGiving or by using printed sponsor forms and paying in by ParentPay.
+Families can raise money via JustGiving or by using printed sponsor forms and paying via your school's chosen donation method.
 If you need support in setting up your school's JustGiving or ParentPay page, please follow the instructions on the Number Day resources page, or you can email us at numberday@nspcc.org.uk